B7-WealthCode SavingsAccount

 - Because their money is sitting in the wrong place.

-- Here’s what your bank actually does with your savings… and why you need to know.
+- Here's what your bank actually does with your savings.

-- Most people think banks simply “hold” your money safely.
+- Most people think banks simply hold your money safely.

 - That's not really how banks work.